“The quality of your life is a direct reflection of the quality of the questions you are asking yourself.”

 What kind of Christian are you?

-I’m a non-dualist mystic, but that wasn’t something I tried to become – it just happened, and it’s been weird.
+I’m a non-dualist mystic, and it wasn’t something I tried to become… it just happened, and was weird.

 I was an Evangelical since I first became a Christian in high school.
 Back then, I thought that was the “only” Christianity.
 Evangelical is no longer a title I can hold in good conscience.
 It would be dishonest.
 In general, I’ve always hated these labels.
 Working at different churches, I was expected to adopt their doctrine as if we could all change beliefs because of doctrinal statements.